 Today, the tower is a UNESCO world heritage site, gaining honor due to its cultural and historical significance.

-Michael Dehoyos has long since been an avid traveler, a passion that led him to become a travel blogger and editor and PhD Kingdom and Academic Brits.
+Michael Dehoyos has long since been an avid traveler, a passion that led him to become a travel blogger and editor and PhD Kingdom e Academic Brits.
 When he is not on the road or writing about past adventures, he acts as a marketing consultant to many large companies, helping them develop and implement marketing strategies.
 He is also a writer at Next Coursework.